-Nonetheless, graffiti and street Artists historically have had a hard time with the strict laws of the Japanese government.
+Understandably, graffiti and street Artists have historically had a hard time with the strict laws of the Japanese government.
 The cultural attitudes and legal sanctions are nothing to play with.
-If caught “defacing public property”, graffiti Artists can face up to 5 years in prison.
+If caught “defacing public property,” graffiti Artists can face up to five years in prison.
 One way that Artists have avoided these stringent realities is by “live painting” – where art pieces are created accompanied by live music in clubs, bars or even on the street 😉.

 Artists such as Bakibaki (Kohei Yamana) and Jasper Wong (a.k.a.
 Pow!
 Wow! – Chinese American) have been integral in changing the landscape as it relates to Artists being able to participate in street Art without repercussions.
-“Japanese street art is still a little behind Asia, Europe or America,” says Bakibaki.
-“It’s not that artists here don’t have the same kind of talent, it’s just that the environment doesn’t exist (for it to flourish),” he adds.
+“Japanese street art is still a little behind other parts of Asia, Europe or America,” says Bakibaki.
+“It’s not that artists here don’t have the same kind of talent, it’s just that the environment doesn’t exist for it to flourish,” he adds.
 “Historically Japanese people don’t have a culture of drawing on city walls.
 The concept of the public space is different than in other countries.”

 In conclusion, life is all about perspective and evolution.
-What one considers art. another considers vandalism and a violation.
-However, as proven in Japan, with the artistic ability to respectfully open our minds and hearts to experience new ways of being and experiencing the world, progress undoubtedly can be made.
+What one considers art, another considers vandalism and a violation.
+However, as proven in Japan, with the artistic ability to respectfully open our minds and hearts to new ways of being and experiencing the world, progress undoubtedly can be made.
 Art has always been a vehicle for social transformation and progressive change.
-And based upon the growing movement of Japanese street Art, it has not lost its reputation as such for sure.
+And based upon the growing movement of Japanese street art, that fact remains.

 💜Love & Light☀️,